Diagnostic Molecular Scientist

 Diagnostic Molecular Scientist Certifications & Licensure

-Diagnostic molecular scientists are required to be licensed in some states.
+Some states require diagnostic molecular scientists to be licensed.
 While some states have their own licensing exam, others allow professionals to sit for an exam administered by an organization such as the American Society for Clinical Pathology (ASCP) or the American Medical Technologists (AMT).
 Employers also prefer candidates with certifications such as molecular biology technologist and medical technologist.

 The ASCP offers the following certifications that are related to diagnostic molecular science (among others):